 Where to stay in Friedrichshain

-7 nhow Berlin – Interesting, futuristic furnishings and a pink-oriented color palette give the nhow Berlin a very cool vibe.
+- nhow Berlin – Interesting, futuristic furnishings and a pink-oriented color palette give the nhow Berlin a very cool vibe.
 Designed by famous interior designer Karim Rashid, the hotel’s 304 rooms boast stunning views and great amenities, including bathrooms with heated floors and rain shower heads.
 The nhow Berlin is also eco-conscious.
 It uses LED lighting, floors that are made of recycled wood and utilizes an innovative heating and cooling system.
-This hotel also has a sleek gym, an onsite restaurant and bar area, and free wireless Internet is available throughout the hotel.
+This hotel also has a sleek gym, an onsite restaurant and bar area.
 The nhow Berlin is about a 35-minute walk to Alexanderplatz and about 5 minutes from the nearest metro station.

-8 Plus Berlin – First opened in 2010, the Plus Berlin is a wallet-friendly hostel that offers you a lot for your money.
+- Plus Berlin – First opened in 2010, the Plus Berlin is a wallet-friendly hostel that offers you a lot for your money.
 This hotel features an indoor swimming pool and sauna, a common room with a TV.
 For food, you can either take advantage of the Plus Berlin’s cooking facility in the common room or dine in the hotel’s Opera Bar & Restaurant.
 You’ll also find plenty of restaurants, as well as nightlife spots in the surrounding districts.
 Rooms range from private rooms to shared dorms.
-Free Wi-Fi is available in some rooms and in the public area, and the hotel offers a free yoga class for its guests once a week.
+The hotel offers a free yoga class for its guests once a week.

 Why Stay Somewhere Else?